 NDM currently transfers 5% of profits to the Agricultural Product Utilization Fund (APUF) and 50% of the remaining profits to the General Fund.
 In fiscal year 2024, the Mill transferred \$1,039,758 (5% of profits) to the APUF and \$9,877,705 (50% of remaining profits) to the General Fund.
-We respectfully request that the General Fund transfer amount not be raised above 50% of remaining profits for the 2025-2027 biennium, a change from the 0% recommended by the Burgum budget.
+We respectfully request that the General Fund transfer amount not be increased above 50% of remaining profits for the 2025-2027 biennium, a change from the 0% recommended by the Burgum budget, but matching the percentage that Governor Armstrong put forward.
 Any increase in the General Fund transfer rate would hinder growth and put pressure on cash flow.
 At the General Fund transfer rate of 50%, we estimate transfers would equal \$20.0 million for the biennium.

 In the past six fiscal years, NDM has invested \$115.0 million in capital projects.
-The Mill currently has another \$37.9 million in projects in progress with the \$56.0 million Midds Storage & Handling Facility scheduled to be completed in March 2025.
+The Mill currently has another \$37.9 million in projects in progress with the \$56.0 million Midds Storage & Handling Facility scheduled to be completed in April 2025.
 Due to the significant amount of capital investment made and the elevated interest rates, the Mill is focusing on reducing debt to strategically place us for future growth.

 Our budget request is for \$108,043,394.
-This is a \$10,632,474 increase over the base level budget.
+This is a \$10,632,474 increase over the base level budget of \$97,410,920.
 The increase represents restoration of the FTE funding pool amounts, increases in wages and benefits, operating expenses, and an additional 2 FTEs.